kyleshank/docs/plugin-intro.md

 - Plugins can be installed, updated, and uninstalled.
 - Plugins can have their own migrations, managed separately from Craft and content migrations.
-- Plugins can have a global template variable, accessed from `craft.pluginhandle`.
+- Plugins can have a global template variable, accessed from `craft.pluginHandle`.
 - Plugins can have their own section in the Control Panel.

 ## Getting Started